 “He has proven smart strategical litigation skills, always keeping an eye open for beneficial settlement opportunities.”

 Lukas advises on all matters of European and German competition law.
 He represents clients before the German Federal Cartel Office, the European Commission as well as the German and European courts.
 His practice focuses on merger control, cartel and abuse of dominance cases, litigation before German courts, and compliance questions.

-Currently, Lukas is acting on several high-profile cartel damages cases.
-He is defending a truck manufacturer in numerous lawsuits related to the trucks case, the largest competition litigation case in Germany to date.
-Lukas is also defending consumer goods manufacturers in damages proceedings related to the drugstore articles (KWR), consumer goods (HEMA) and consumer detergents cases.
+Currently, Lukas is acting on several high-profile cartel damages actions.
+He is defending a truck manufacturer in numerous lawsuits related to the trucks case and consumer goods manufacturers in damages proceedings related to the drugstore articles (KWR), consumer goods (HEMA) and consumer detergents cases.

-Allen & Overy's antitrust and competition practice comprises over 120 specialists operating across Asia, Australia, Europe and North America.
-The practice advises corporate clients and financial institutions on their global antitrust policies, litigation and regulatory strategies and has acted on some of the highest-profile and most complex cases in recent years.
+Allen & Overy's global antitrust and competition practice comprises over 120 specialists operating across APAC, Europe and North America.
+The practice advises corporate clients and financial institutions on their global antitrust transactions, policies, litigation and regulatory strategies, and regularly acts on some of the highest-profile and most complex cases in the market.